loolootech/no-name-ner-th/README.md

 To overcome data scarcity, we trained our model on a **synthetic dataset of over 300,000 samples**, ensuring it is robust and generalizable. `no-name-ner-th` provides comprehensive de-identification, replacing sensitive data with descriptive tokens to preserve context.
 It is also **optimized to run on standard CPUs**, making it efficient and widely accessible.

 ### **Use Cases**
-The model is a core component of our AI Medical Scribe, [**PresScribe**](https://www.youtube.com/watch?v=oUiJ9oPgZMA), ensuring patient privacy.
-It is also used to **advance medical research**, enable the creation of **clinical data lakes**, and facilitate the **training of healthcare-specific LLMs**.
+The model is a core component of our AI Medical Scribe, [**PresScribe**](https://www.youtube.com/watch?v=oUiJ9oPgZMA), where it helps ensure patient privacy through automated de-identification.

+Beyond clinical documentation, the model can be applied to:

+* **Advancing medical research** by enabling access to de-identified patient data.

+* Building **clinical data lakes** that support large-scale healthcare analytics.

+* **Training healthcare-specific large language models (LLMs)** on quality data without compromising privacy.

+On our internal test set, we achieved over 95% accuracy for our specific use case.

-We believe that by sharing this tool, we can help build a more collaborative and innovative global health tech community.
-We look forward to seeing what you will build with it.
+By sharing this tool, we hope to foster a more collaborative and innovative global health tech community — and we’re excited to see what you will build with it 🤗

 ## **Quick Start**